jfgamache/azure-vmss-manageddisks-template/README.md

 # VMSS template

 ## To deploy this template:
-   1) DEploy a storage account for the diagnostics
+   1) Deploy a storage account for the diagnostics
    2) Modify the parameters.json

    3) Modify the deploy.sh with your deployment information